mckennapsean/dissertation/content/06-security.md

 see if the prototype met the needs of both analysts and managers.
 Nine cyber security professionals participated in the study: five analysts, four managers.
-Each participant took part in a one-hour long think-aloud session, conducted by one moderator with an observer taking notes, both of whom are co-authors on this paper.
+Each participant took part in a one-hour long think-aloud session, conducted by one moderator with an observer taking notes, both of whom participated in this research.
 Each session contained a scripted walk through of the prototype, several prescribed tasks to complete, open-ended questions about how users would use the prototype, and distribution of a system usability scale [@brooke1996sus].

 To analyze data from the think-aloud session, the notes taken by the observer were analyzed with a qualitative coding methodology [@Strauss1990].
-This coding was conducted by the primary author, through an open tagging of two users' comments and consolidating tags to all other user comments.
+I conducted this coding, through an open tagging of two users' comments and consolidating tags to all other user comments.
 Furthermore, the system usability scale is a standardized survey technique [@brooke1996sus] used to evaluate the prototype's usability, and other researchers have utilized such a survey [@Leschke2013].
 This usability survey has been used to evaluate the usability of systems for 30 years with its set of 10 standardized statements rated on a Likert scale, and it works well with a small group of users [@sauro2011sus].
 By combining this survey with a qualitative coding methodology, we sought to increase the analytical rigor of evaluating our prototype to determine if it was ready to be deployed to users.

 ### Evaluation Results

 ![
-  Final results of a system usability survey of nine different users, both network analysts and managers.
+  These are the final scores of a system usability survey of nine different users, both network analysts and managers.
 The average score of the dashboard is 75, above the average usability score of 68 [@sauro2011sus].
 ](figures/bubble-net/sus.pdf){#fig:sus width="100%"}

 After coding each of the participants' comments, the following categories of tags were formed: desired task, that task's intended target in the dashboard, and its artifact.
-Example tasks include to present, filter, or identify with any of the views presented in [@sec:dash], and example artifacts include successes, struggles, and failures along with other tags such as feature suggestions.
+Example tasks include to present, filter, or identify with any of the views presented in the BubbleNet dashboard, and example artifacts include successes, struggles, and failures along with other tags such as feature suggestions.
 These tags provided a unique view on the qualitative data, and a list of features were prioritized and implemented for BubbleNet in [@fig:dashboard].
 These features that were added include: details-on-demand records view, better selection feedback, new map color encoding, and keyboard interactions.
-This analysis process gathered the key successes of the BubbleNet dashboard:
+This analysis process gathered the key successes of the BubbleNet
+dashboard:

   - Temporal pattern detection was simple and easy using the heatmap: _"I keep getting drawn to the heatmap and these darker areas, because they certainly stand out"_ (A4) & _"[heatmap] helps find those temporal patterns"_ (A1)
   - Users expressed that the dashboard's utility was for discovering patterns and trends in the data: _"the majority of what we are looking for is patterns and this just makes patterns which is faster"_ (A4)
-  - One-click-or-less interactions worked very well: _"it's very responsive and dynamic; the fact that it changes as I narrow [in] is the best"_ (M2)
+  - One-click-or-less interactions worked very well: _"it's very responsive and dynamic; the fact that it changes as I narrow [in] is the best"_ (manager #2, or M2)
   - Most interactions occurred with the bullet charts and heatmap: _"I could write a splunk query to do this, but this is easier"_ (A5)
   - No expressed dislike for animation in the map view: _"best part is the instant visual gratification"_ (A4)

-Furthermore, this analysis derived a set of design considerations for future cyber security dashboards, presented in [@sec:refl].
+Furthermore, this analysis derived a set of design considerations for future cyber security dashboards, discussed in the next section.
 With the first few participants of the study, a common usability issue was discovered since the bullet charts had two different bars to click on.
 Along with visual bugs, these issues were fixed right away to focus feedback on less obvious issues.